Raiiico/pokemon_battle_sim/README.md

 ### Example

-Given two Pokémon numbers, say #3 (Venusaur) and #6 (Charizard):
+Given two Pokémon numbers, say #1 (Bulbasaur) and #4 (Charmander):

-- Venusaur's types: Grass, Poison
+- Bulbasaur's types: Grass, Poison
-- Charizard's types: Fire, Flying
+- Charmander's types: Fire, Fire (filler)

-The program calculates the effectiveness of Grass and Poison against Fire and Flying, averages the scores, and determines the winner.
+The program calculates the effectiveness of Grass and Poison against Fire, averages the scores, and determines the winner.

 ### Input